davidneedsmorecoffee/02_VBA/README.md

 # VBA Script

 Created a script that will loop through all the stocks data in multiple sheets in a single Excel file.
+Each sheets included data for multiple stocks for that given year.

 The analysis generated the following information:
 - The ticker symbol.